webix-hub/docs/data/desktop/plain_dynamic_loading.md

 To enable dynamic data loading you need to:

 1 .
-Set the component datasource that will load initial data.
+Set the component data source that will load initial data.
 It can be done either with the help of api/atomdataloader_url_config.md property or api/atomdataloader_load.md method;

 ~~~js
 var dview = webix.ui({